mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/inheritance.md

 #### `super`

-- when called from within an instance method, calls a method of the same name earlier in the method lookup path
+- when called from within a method (instance or class), calls a method of the same name earlier in the method lookup path

 The `super` keyword is used to call a method of the same name earlier in the method lookup path.